 Earning one of the certifications requires you to pass a knowledge exam.

-Facebook Ads specialists are expected to know the in and outs of Facebook marketing and earning one (or multiple) of the certifications proves your competency.
+Facebook Ads specialists are expected to know the ins and outs of Facebook marketing, and earning one (or multiple) of the certifications proves your competency.

 Conclusion

-New social media platforms continue to emerge, but Facebook isn’t going anywhere anytime soon.
+New social media platforms emerge, but Facebook isn’t going anywhere soon.

-Knowing how to create a Facebook strategy for your business will allow you to tap into all the potential the platform has to offer.
+Knowing how to create a Facebook strategy for your business will allow you to capitalize on the platform's full potential.

 Use the steps in this guide as a starting point and explore the extra resources we’ve included to begin mastering the art of Facebook marketing.